hitraffic/worker/README.md

 # hitraffic-worker

 [![Join the chat at https://gitter.im/hitraffic/worker](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/hitraffic/worker?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Fetches and stores geocoded location data.
 "Work" will provide geo-coordinate data to supplement data provided by Hawaii Open Data for Traffic Incidents, adding the capability to plot map locations.
 Data will be stored in a separate database to be utilized by mid and front end developers.

+## Development:

+* Clone this repository.
+* `npm install`
+* Get a MapQuest API key from http://developer.mapquest.com/
+* Create a .env file.
+An example one is provided in .env.example.
+* Run `npm start` to run the scraper.

 ## Team Members: